whl1729/note/computer/os/apue/01_unix_system_overview.md

 4. The typical recovery action for a resource-related nonfatal error is to delay and retry later.
 This technique can be applied in other circumstances.

+### 1.8 User Identification

+1. We call the user whose user ID is 0 either **root or the superuser**.
+The entry in the password file normally has a login name of root, and we refer to the special privileges of this user as superuser privileges.

+2. These supplementary group IDs are obtained at login time by reading the file `/etc/group` and finding the first 16 entries that list the user as a member.

+### 1.9 Signals

+1. The process has three choices for dealing with the signal.
+    - Ignore the signal.
+This option isn’t recommended for signals that denote a hardware exception, such as dividing by zero or referencing memory outside the address space of the process, as the results are undefined.
+    - Let the default action occur.
+For a divide-by-zero condition, the default is to terminate the process.
+    - Provide a function that is called when the signal occurs (this is called "catching" the signal).
+By providing a function of our own, we’ll know when the signal occurs and we can handle it as we wish.

+### 1.10 Time Values

+1. Historically, UNIX systems have maintained two different time values:
+    - Calendar time.
+This value counts the number of seconds since the Epoch: 00:00:00 January 1, 1970, Coordinated Universal Time (UTC).
+These time values are used to record the time when a file was last modified, for example.
+The primitive system data type `time_t` holds these time values.
+    - Process time.
+This is also called CPU time and measures the central processor resources used by a process.
+Process time is measured in clock ticks, which have historically been 50, 60, or 100 ticks per second.
+The primitive system data type `clock_t` holds these time values.

+2. The UNIX System maintains three values for a process:
+    - Clock time: the amount of time the process takes to run.
+    - User CPU time: the CPU time attributed to user instructions.
+    - System CPU time: the CPU time attributed to the kernel when it executes on behalf of the process.

 ## Question

 1. Q: Figure 1.4的程序实现读取stdin并写到stdout，我修改为读取stdout并写到stdin，运行结果却没任何区别，为啥？